 Parramatta Council and the Parramatta North Progress Association campaign to 'keep that miniature "national park" in its natural state for the beauty for the benefit of future ages'.
-Alderman Simpson in CA&FA, 20/12/1916 abor Daily 7/2/1927.
+Alderman Simpson in CA&FA, 20/12/1916

 1923 James Burns dies, leaving part of his land to the Presbyterian Church.
 It later becomes The Kinas School.
 This landuse allowed much of the bushland to be preserved, providing a corridor linking Lake Parramatta with Seville Reserve and Hunts Creek Reserve.